 A divine messenger is often a bird, animal, insect, or fish associated with the deity.

-The Suzuki clan, which came from the Kumano priesthood, uses the crest of a raven as its family crest because the raven is the divine messenger of Kumano Gongen.
+The Suzuki clan, which came from the Kumano priesthood, uses a raven’s crest as its family crest because the raven is the divine messenger of Kumano Gongen.

 Also, the Miyazaki clan, a priest of Hachiman, uses the Kamon of a dove on its torii gate because the dove is the messenger of Hachiman.